Allan122/allan-s_portfolio/README.md

 Details about the Twitter Sentiment Analysis project.

 ### Almabetter
-##### Introduction to Computer Programming
-Details about the Introduction to Computer Programming project.

-##### Exploratory Data Analysis Global Terrorism
-Details about the Exploratory Data Analysis Global Terrorism project.

 ##### Product Dissection "Case Study"
 Details about the Product Dissection "Case Study" project.